Saturday, December 25, 2021

 But it is sooooo pretty . . .

 My Cannondale Synapse, which fits well, is a 51cm, size Small.
 The Specialized Tricross I bought is a 51cm frame, called an XXS.
 When I test-rode it at the store, the shop guy didn't raise the seat quite high enough, but it felt so comfortable otherwise that I told him it was exactly what I'd been looking for, and bought it right away (no returns on consignment bikes).
 At home, I raised the seat by an inch or two, then went for a 10-mile test ride.
 This felt better on my knees, but with my rear-end lifted higher I leaned harder on the handlebars and my hands went numb quickly.
 For a little while I thought I'd made a serious mistake, but then I spent a morning switching to a better saddle, tilting the handlebars up a bit, and adding a few accessories.
-After another 14-mile test ride, the fit feels better, though I still might want to add some spacers to raise up the handlebars a bit more.
+After another 14-mile test ride, the fit feels better, though I still might want to raise up the handlebars a bit more.

 For less than $500, I'm happy with my choice.
 Still day-dreaming about that beautiful gold Salsa, though.